 If available, the configured NSSAI(s) shall be stored in a non-volatile memory in the ME as specified in annex C.

+The allowed NSSAI(s) should be stored in a non-volatile memory in the ME as specified in annex C.